qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Iterating over selected features
 --------------------------------

-If you only need selected features, you can use the :func:`selectedFeatures() <qgis.core.QgsVectorLayer.selectedFeatures>` method from the vector layer:
+If you only need selected features, you can use the :meth:`selectedFeatures() <qgis.core.QgsVectorLayer.selectedFeatures>` method from the vector layer:

 .. code-block:: python